-The Accommodation Hub helps entrepreneurs and existing apartment hotel and guest house owners to understand the scale of the future demand for accommodation so they can respond to it effectively by identifying opportunities for expansion of their existing facilities or building of new hotels, apartments and other accommodation solutions.
+The Accommodation Hub helps entrepreneurs, existing apartment, hotel and guest house owners to understand the scale of the current and future demand for accommodation.
+Our data can be used to help them to develop viable proposals to respond to it effectively.
+FEDF can also help you with identifying opportunities for expansion of your existing facilities or building of new hotels, apartments and other accommodation solutions.

 A huge amount of new investment is taking place in in the South West part of Cumbria, centred on Furness.
 All are generating demand for new accommodation,housing apartments, flats to buy or rent and a wider choice of rented accommodation for skilled people to use.